ptstream/QtUPnP/README.md

 Build the framework and the test program need to install QT5.
 QtUPnP has been coded from:
   - Windows "qt-opensource-windows-x86-mingw530-5.8.0.exe" installer download from https://download.qt.io/official_releases/qt/5.8/5.8.0/.
-    The built version is a 32 bits.
+    A 32 bits is built.
 It runs from Windows 7 to Windows 10 32 or 64 bits.
-    It has been tested on Windows 10 32 and 64 bits.
     Do not forget to add to the path (global or QtCreator) the access to qtupnp.dll or change qtupnp library by a static library.

   - Linux "qt-opensource-linux-x64-5.8.0.run" installer download from https://download.qt.io/official_releases/qt/5.8/5.8.0/.
-    The built version is a 64 bits.
+    A 64 bits is built.
 It has been tested on Kubuntu under VirtualBox and Ubuntu native.
     The actual pro file creates a static library.

 The framework use only QT API, no other system dependent API.